biokoda/actordb/README.md

 You can think of ActorDB is a maximally sharded SQL database.
 Instead of splitting a database into N shards of M users, every user has his own shard in ActorDB.

+ActorDB is ideal as a server side database for [apps](http://www.actordb.com/docs-examples.html#example_filesync).
+Think of running a large mail service, dropbox, evernote, etc. They all require server side storage for user data, but the vast majority of queries is within a specific user.
+With many users, the server side database can get very large.
+Using ActorDB you can keep a full relational database for every user and not be forced into painful scaling strategies like using a KV store, manual sharding, etc.

+Even if your data model is not per-user partitioned, ActorDB has a powerful KV data type that you can use instead.
+An [ActorDB KV](http://www.actordb.com/docs-kvstore.html#about_kv_store) type is an sql table that is partitioned across all servers.
+That table can have sub tables linked to it using foreign keys.

 You can run queries or transactions on a single actor or across any number of actors.
 ActorDB can run on a single server or many servers.
 Writing to one actor is completely independent of writes to another actor, unless they are participating in the same transaction.

+Servers can be added and schema can be updated at any time while the database is running.

 Homepage: http://www.actordb.com/